Speculative Non-Buddhism

 • Post-traditionalists.
 Like traditionalists, they uphold the values gleaned from the Asian dispensation of x-buddhism.
 However, they seek a renovation of the archaisms and (certain) superstitions favored by their Asian patriarchs.
 They do not want a new house, only a freshly painted one with, perhaps, a modern kitchen.

 • Secularists.
 They claim the values of modern scientific methodology, such as evidence-based claims, critical thinking, rigorous debate, and the light of reason.
 But they hesitate to test their cherished beliefs against these values.
 They do do so; but not too robustly, lest the house collapse.
 While respecting tradition, they seek a contemporary application.
+Yet, what they have produced is just the same old thing.

 • Traditionalists.
 They are committed to the forms—doctrines, practices, beliefs, etc.— that are preserved in Asian institutional structures.
 Some of these structures are of ancient or medieval origin, some are modern.
 They espouse pre-scientific worldviews.
 They axiomatically adhere to archaic cosmologies.
 They often believe in a world animated by spirits and hidden forces.
 They know no other possibility.